Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Data-Driven Calibration

-Trying to simultaneously optimize the vertex position and time of each event along with the PMT timing calibration constants is a high dimensional problem and would be extremely challenging to perform directly.
-Instead of fitting the position and time of each event as individual parameters, a neural network is trained to reconstruct the event vertex from the PMT hit times.
-The neural network contains approximately 900,000 parameters which is much smaller than the 4 $\times$ 7 million parameters for the position and time needed for a direct fit.
-To train, the position and time outputs of the neural network are used in conjunction with the candidate calibrated hit times to calculate the time residuals.
-The log likelihood given the skew-$t$ distribution (with parameters previously fit from MC) is then used to construct the loss function.
+The log likelihood given by the skew-$t$ distribution (with parameters previously fit from MC) is then used to construct the loss function.
 The neural network and the timing parameters can then be optimized simultaneously through minimization of this loss function to yield the best timing model parameters.
 In this way, the reconstruction neural network does not need to be trained on explicit MC truth labels, as is typical, and the calibration directly trains it on data in a form of unsupervised learning.
 This allows for a simple calibration procedure that can be performed end-to-end and requires minimal dependence on MC simulations.